 Feel the Peace is a self-care, wellness blog.
 It features articles about yoga, nutrition, mindfulness, healthy living, meditation, spirituality and so much more!
 There are guest posts from time to time from subject matter experts.

 Lyn Lilavati Sirota is a certified 200-hour Yoga Instructor through Integral Yoga in Princeton, N.J.
 She specializes in gentle yoga instruction with a focus on range of movement and therapeutic practices.
 Through the use of sound, movement, and breath, she leads a mindful, detailed, and spiritual class perfect for those new to yoga as well as experienced practitioners.
 Furthering her knowledge of yoga practices that benefit the body, Lyn completed a 180-hour Therapeutic Yoga Teacher Training program, a 100-hour Yin Yoga Teacher Training program, as well as a program in Mindfulness Based Stress Reduction to add to her knowledge and skills.
 Lyn continues with accessible yoga classes and skill-based workshops to grow.

 Enlightened Readers Book Group – Lyn/Lilavati leads these discussions on mostly historical fiction titles (with some exceptions).
-Next meeting 2/28, Princeton Integral Yoga Community Center, 12:00.
-Book discussion: Eleanor Oliphant is completely fine by Gail Honeyman.
+Next meeting TBD in May or June via Zoom.
+Princeton Integral Yoga Community Center, 12:00.
+Book discussion: The Rules of Magic.

 Tuesday Mornings 9:30-10:30 Mindful Chair Yoga and Meditation, Princeton Senior Resource Center.